 - Tessie, who says the system isn’t fair.

-They will randomly select a village member to sacrifice.
+Via a ballot box system, modified over many years, they will randomly select a village member to sacrifice.

 The battle scene of this story is the argument that takes place between the chosen and those who chose her.